salspaugh/DataFramer/README.md

 ## Usage

-DataFramer is hosted courtesy of Meteor at http://dataframer.meteor.com/.
+DataFramer is hosted at http://persimmon.ischool.berkeley.edu:8880

 If you would like to run DataFramer locally, download and install the dependencies.
 Run `meteor` from the top-level directory to run a